cricha31/Machine_Learning_Final/README.md

 ## Methods
 ### Dataset
 As previously mentioned, the dataset used in this model is MedMNIST's PneumoniaMNIST.

 It is a binary-class data set containing a total 5,856 sample chest x-rays.

 This is split into 4,708 training samples, 524 validation samples, and 624 test samples

+### Model
+This code will first load and preprocess the PneumoniaMNIST dataset.
+It will then build the model using MONAI's DenseNet architecture, trained and validated over 100 epochs.
+DenseNet121, DenseNet169, DenseNet201, and DenseNet264 will be tested and compared to determine which model achieves the highest efficiency in predicting pneumonia.
+The DenseNet121 architecture can be seen below with the only noticable difference being the block configuration